MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/line-item1property-item2-in-item3-could-not-be-set.md

 # Line 'item1': Property 'item2' in 'item3' could not be set.

-Visual Basic can't set the [property](../../Glossary/vbe-glossary.md#property) of the specified[control](../../Glossary/vbe-glossary.md#control) as indicated by the form description in the ASCII file.
+Visual Basic can't set the [property](../../Glossary/vbe-glossary.md#property) of the specified [control](../../Glossary/vbe-glossary.md#control) as indicated by the form description in the ASCII file.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]